gvwilson/thirdbit/src/fiction/iffy/1/index.md

 She pointed at a dot in the sky flying parallel to the hovercraft's course.

-Edson thrust the app into her hands and unslung his rifle.
+Benício thrust the app into her hands and unslung his rifle.
 "Get back on your bike," he ordered.
 "There's a shelter about thirty klicks further on—the app's got a map an' a pass code.
 You hole up there an' someone will come find you."